-13. The main home exclusion can apply to the sale of a subdivided section of land.
-It applies even though the subdivided section of land has a separate certificate of title from the undivided land, and even if the land has no dwelling on it.
+- 13. The main home exclusion can apply to the sale of a subdivided section of land.
+It applies even though the subdivided section of land has a separate certificate of title from the undivided land, and even if the land has no dwelling on it. - 14.
+This is because the subdivided land may still have been used predominantly, for most of the bright-line period, for a dwelling that was the seller's main home, as required by s CB 16A(1).
+The discussion from [25] explains how the main home exclusion can apply to land after it has been subdivided.